aoeldemann/fluent10g/docs/installation.rst

   hw_server

-Open a new terminal and programm the FPGA:
+Open a new terminal and program the FPGA:

 .. code-block:: bash

-  FPGA_HOST=localhost make -C $FLUENT10G/core/ program
+  FPGA_HOST=localhost make -C $FLUENT10G program

 .. note:: The `FPGA_HOST` environment variable value specified when running the `make` command determines the hostname of the machine running the Xilinx